VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone-->

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vohOa6oPDks?si=8L0LxwEzok91vPmi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+My project is Raspberry Pi object detection through machine learning.
+My first milestone involved building the hardware and installing, Venv, Tensorflow 2, Rpi vision, and some python modules onto the raspberry pi.
+The camera module will take a picture and run it through the tensorflow lite python interpreter and that will return what it thinks it sees:
+- Materials: Computer, Raspberry Pi 4 (64 bit), Web Cam, Adafruit Braincraft HAT.
+- Things that were challenging were installing packages and running the object detection in terminal.
+The solution was to establish a virtual environment for storing your libraries before installing packages.
+By doing this, you may use your installed libraries without worrying about dependency problems.
+- Going further, I plan to refine the object detection, and actually get to start coding, as up until now i've used a cloned github code.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs. -->
+Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 # Starter Project